DylanJohnston/SQL_cheat_sheet/README.md

 Both the pdf and LaTeX source files are included.

-There is no licence, feel free to use, modify, or distribute as you please.
+There is no licence, feel free to use, modify, or distribute.